So you want to learn how to start freelance writing?

 You need to show to potential clients that you can do the job.

-First, it will help you get into the habit of writing.
+First, it will help you get into the habit of typing on a daily basis.
 If you want to become an awesome freelance writer, you need to write consistently.

 I don’t have a hard and fast recommendation but agree that the more you write, the better you will get.
 Some writers say to write at the same every day, others will say to write 4-5 times per week.